ReycoLi/autocompletedemo/README.md

 | PropertyUtil | The util for helping spring component obtain the configuration information in application.properties. |

 ### Initialize dictionary trie

+* you have own dictionary file
 If you have your own dictionary(a binary file of a list of pairs), place it in project folder and edit the input_file_path_name attribute in application.properties.
 The app will deserialize this input file to a list of pair as input automaticlly.

+* Only for demo or test
 If you don't have you own dictionary and only use this app for demo or testing, the app will automaticlly generate a list of pairs as input.
 You can customize the rules of how to generate pairs in application.properties (details in the following Customized section).

 Then, the app will build the dictionary trie by inserting all this pairs to root TrieNode.

 ### Store information of input pairs in DictionaryTrie:
 1. To store the pair without underscore like pair("abc", 100)
     It should start from the root TrieNode，follow the path a->b->c and add this pair("abc", 100) to the list in last Trienode c.

 2. To store the pair with underscore like pair("abc_def", 200)
     First, it should follow the path a->b->c->_->d->e->f and add this pair("abc_def", 200) to the list in last Trienode f.
     After that, it still needs to follow the path d->e->f and add this pair("abc_def", 200) to the list in last Trienode f.

 ### Serialize and Deserialize
 When finish initializing the dictionary trie, the app will persist the dictionary trie to file automaticlly.
 So when restart this application, it will initialize the dictionary trie by deserializing the dictionary trie file instead of rebuilding the trie from the input list of pairs.

 ### Serve:
-1. Serve for searching
+* Serve for searching
     If input prefix is 'sc' (like the front demo image), it will traverse all the child nodes of 'sc' in Trie tree and find the first K     names with the highest score by maintaining a priority queue.

-2. Cache
+* Cache
     After finish a search, it will save the result to the cache (HashMap) in Dictionary Trie.
 When a new search come, it will check the cache first.

 ## Customize
 You can customize the following parameter in application.properties file (src/main/resources/application.properties) for initialization.